 From an investment perspective, 2020 has proved to be one of the most volatile years on record.

 COVID-19 and the US Election have seen markets facing some of the most uncertain conditions since the Great Depression in the 1930’s.
 But where do we go from here?
-Charlie Buxton, our Portfolio Manager, explores some of the key considerations for investors for 2021 and beyond.
+Charlie Buxton, our Portfolio Manager, explores some of the key considerations for Belgian investors in 2021 and beyond.

 DO STOCK MARKET VALUATIONS REFLECT THE REAL ECONOMY?